data-8/connector-instructors/README.md

 You'll also need an account on [Github][github] and the ability to push to the Github repo associated with your connector course.

+[Github][github] is a website that hosts code and files.
+A repository on Github holds the files for a specific project.
+Each connector class has a repository.
+If you don't know what your repository is, contact Sam.

 [github]: https://github.com/

 ## Workflow